pagalvin/tsbook/chapter05_ComplexTypes.md

 1. The developer's intent is much clearer.
 2. Spot-on intellisense.

-Let's assume you agree that dev's intent is more clear here than it is with the pure JS object above.
+Let's assume you agree that the dev's intent is more clear here than it is with the pure JS object above.
 Here's a short animated gif showing VS Code intellisense at work:

+Here are some key takeaways from the video:

+1. Once you define an interface, it becomes another candidate data type.
+It's really no different from the built-in data types, such as string, boolean, etc.
+2. Once you define a variable with an interface data type, you *must* provide all of the interface fields.
+NOTE: As you'll soon see, it's possible to define optional interface components as well.
+3. It's not enough to add all of the interface fields to the "aBook" variable.
+You must also add them with the correct type.
+In the video, I tried to assign a string value to "TotalPages" field but the IDE told me that was not allowed.

+## Nested Objects and Interfaces

+## Interfaces - A Summary

+good stuff about interfaces:
+- intent
+- good ide support
+- refactoring is easy
+- data type shorthand is better than object copy approaches

 ## Enumerations